alensiljak/cashier-sveltekit/README.md

 # PWA

-PWA is set up using `vite-plugin-pwa`.
+PWA is set up using `@vite-pwa/sveltekit`, which is part of `vite-plugin-pwa`.
 It auto-generates the service worker.

+Sveltekit will register `service-worker.js` automatically, if the file exists.
+However, the service worker has to be written manually.

+Vite plugin PWA will create the service worker and the registration script.
+This needs to be added manually in the `app.html`.
+The manifest also needs to be included in the `<head>`, so that the app can be installed.